 As per section 25 read with CGST Rules, 2017, where an applicant submits application for registration within 30 days from the date he becomes liable to registration, effective date of registration is the date on which he becomes liable to registration.
 Since, Sangri Services Ltd.'s turnover exceeded Rs.
 20 lakhs on 12th August, it became liable to registration on same day.
 Further, it applied for registration within 30 days of so becoming liable to registration, the effective date of registration is the date on which he becomes liable to registration, i.e. 12th August.
-As per section 31 read with CGST Rules, 2017, every registered person who has been granted registration with effect from a date earlier than the date of issuance of certificate of registration.
-Revised Tax Invoices shall be issued within 1 month from the date of issuance of certificate of registration in respect of taxable supplies effected during the period starting from the effective date of registration till the date of issuance of certificate of registration in the date of issuance of certificate of registration in the date of registration.
+As per section 31 read with CGST Rules, 2017, every registered person who has been granted registration with effect from a date earlier than the date of issuance of certificate of registration to him, may issue Revised Tax Invoices.
+Revised Tax Invoices shall be issued within 1 month from the date of issuance of certificate of registration.
+Revised Tax Invoices shall be issued within 1 month from the date of issuance of registration in respect of taxable supplies effected during the period starting from the effective date of registration till the date of issuance of certificate of registration.

 Therefore, in the given case, Sangri Services Ltd. has to issue the Revised Tax Invoices in respect of taxable supplies effected during the period starting from the effective date of registration (12th August) till the date of issuance of certificate of registration (6th September) within 1 month from the date of issuance of certificate of registration, i.e. on or before 6th October.
-Question 77: